Alison draws on many years' experience researching natural remedies and products to use for health, home care, and cleaning in her articles.

-Learn how to get rid of the fruit flies (or vinegar flies as they are sometimes called), that seem to multiply rapidly out of nowhere, wherever unrefrigerated fresh fruits or vegetables are placed.
+- how to get rid of the fruit flies (or vinegar flies as they are sometimes called) that seem to multiply rapidly out of nowhere, wherever fresh fruits or vegetables are placed (if not refrigerated);

-Here are the best ways of getting rid of these pests with the minimum of fuss, maximum efficiency and zero chemicals!
+- the best ways of getting rid of these pests with the minimum of fuss, maximum efficiency and zero chemicals; and

-How to eliminate fruit flies needs a two-pronged attack, Killing Adult Flies and Prevention of Egg Laying and Hatching to stop future infestation
+- how to eliminate fruit flies that need a two-pronged attack, killing adult flies and prevention of egg laying and hatching to stop future infestation

 Killing Fruit Flies